I7-Examples/Bronze/docs/source.txt

 There are other ways we could track this information, but I chose storage as straight-forward and easily remembered.]

-Storage is a container.
+Storage-Box is a container.

-The Beast is a man in Storage.
+The Beast is a man in Storage-Box.
 "And here [Beast] lies, sprawled on the ground as if he'd fallen."
 The description of the Beast is "[if the Beast is fed]Though he has eaten, he looks deeply exhausted, as though something preys on his spirit[otherwise]He looks starved, unwell, near death, in fact.
 He will need to be given food before he will properly revive -- and who knows what else...

 It baffles you to find him in this condition, when he could easily have gotten whatever he needed in the kitchen[end if]."
 A person can be hungry or fed.
 The beast is hungry.
 The scent of the beast is "night woods and decadent spices".